redux-saga/saga-query/README.md

 ### Loading state

-When using `prepareStore` in conjunction with `dispatchActions`, `loadingMonitor`, and `requestParser` the loading state will automatically be added to all of your endpoints.
+When using `prepareStore` in conjunction with `dispatchActions` and `loadingMonitor` the loading state will automatically be added to all of your endpoints.
 We also export `QueryState` which is the interface that contains all the state types that `saga-query` provides.